 While in shallow water drive position, do not operate the outboard motor in Reverse.
 Operate the outboard motor at slow speed and keep the cooling water intake submerged.

-Do not overtilt outboard motor when driving shallow water, or air may be sucked through water inlet and sub-water inlet, potentially leading to engine overheating.
+Do not overtilt outboard motor when driving shallow water, or air may be sucked through water inlet, potentially leading to engine overheating.

-- 1. Water inlet - 2.
-Sub-water inlet
+1. Water inlet